 The idea goes something like this:

-(Famous scientist and author Jared Diamond went as far as to call agriculture “The biggest mistake in human history.”
-I’m not sure I would go that far.)
+(Famous scientist and author Jared Diamond went as far as to call agriculture “The biggest mistake in human history,”—I’m not sure I would go that far.)4

 The problem with this new social structure was that men, for the first time ever, had two major concerns: 1) they needed to guarantee paternity of their own children and 2) they needed to manage their political competition through marriages, alliances and familial bonds.

 But as I mentioned earlier, times have changed.
 We don’t arrange our society through marriages anymore.
 We can will our resources to anyone of our choosing when we die.
 We have legal systems in place to guarantee our assets.
 Women have jobs and their own incomes.
 STD’s are no longer lethal.
-Women (and soon men) have birth control and can dictate their own procreation.
-We live in the most non-violent period of human history.
-People are living to almost 90.
+Women and men have birth control and can dictate their own procreation.
+We live in the most non-violent period of human history.5 People are living well past 80.

 Treating sex as a transaction no longer makes sense.
 In fact, now that the economic deck has been shuffled and largely equalized, treating sex as a transaction harms the self-esteem and emotional health of both men and women.